Breville Single And Double Filter Size Lights Flashing (Solved!)

 Unplug And Remove The Container

-To begin, unplug the espresso machine and remove the coffee container that sits on top of the grinder.
-Remove the cap from the container and turn the little handle inside the bean reservoir to the left to take it off.
+To begin, unplug the espresso machine and remove the hopper sitting on top of the grinder.

-Then take the metal pin and turn it counterclockwise to get the top part of the grinder out.
-You can clean this part with a brush.
+Next, use the metal pin to turn it counterclockwise, which will release the top part of the grinder.
+Clean this part with a brush.

 Remove The Hexagon Bold